belle2/basf2/online_book/fundamentals/hep_analyses.rst

 In BelleII there are four different data formats, reflecting which data objects are stored in a file:

-* RAW.
+RAW
   This is the most basic format.
 It contains the un-processed, un-calibrated output of the detector.
-Analysis cannot be run on these data, but they serve as base for the production of the subsequent data format
+Analysis cannot be run on these data, but they serve as base for the production of the subsequent data format cDST (calibration Data Summary Table)
-* cDST (calibration Data Summary Table).
-This format contains the same objects as the RAW (so a full reconstruction could be performed starting from it), plus the results of the tracking, which is the most demanding part of the reconstruction.
-The scope of this format is to perform low-level detectro studies and calculate calibration constants.
-* mDST (mini Data Summary Table).
+  This format contains the same objects as the RAW
+  (so a full reconstruction could be performed starting from it), plus the results of the tracking, which is the most demanding part of the reconstruction.
+The scope of this format is to perform low-level detector studies and calculate calibration constants. mDST (mini Data Summary Table)
   This is the basic data-analysis format.
 It contains only the high level information that can be directly used to perform a physics analysis.
-  However, it is not the suggested format to perform analysis.
-* uDST (micro Data Summary Table).
+  However, it is not the suggested format to perform analysis. uDST (micro Data Summary Table)
   This is the main format for data analysis.
 It's the result of the analysis skim procedure, that selects from the mDST only the few events that can be useful for a certain type of analysis (events with a well reconstructed J/psi per example).
-The content of this ormat is the same as the mDST, with the addition of the reconstructed particles used in the skimming selection (if you look at the J/psi skim, you will also find a list of J/psi already reconstructed for you in the file).
+The content of this format is the same as the mDST, with the addition of the reconstructed particles used in the skimming selection (if you look at the J/psi skim, you will also find a list of J/psi already reconstructed for you in the file).

 .. note::
-   If you are simply running an analysis, you will mostly use uDST, if you are also involed in performance studies you will probably use cDST as well and if your core activity will be hardware operations, you will be mostly dealing with the RAW and cDST formats.
+   If you are simply running an analysis, you will mostly use uDST, if you are also involved in performance studies you will probably use cDST as well and if your core activity will be hardware operations, you will be mostly dealing with the RAW and cDST formats.